-Please list below details of subjects and qualifications you will have completed by June 2024.
+Please list below details of subjects and qualifications you will have completed by June 2025.

-Year taken Subject Level (e.g. GCSE) Grade or Predicted Grade
+Year Taken Subject Level (e.g. GCSE) Grade or Predicted Grade

-Support available to you

-Any information you provide will be treated in the strictest confidence

-Do you have a disability and/or ves

-learning support need? ,00

-If you have ticked yes, please tick the boxes that apply to you in the following questions.

-Do you have an EHCP?

-Do you have an Encr?

-If yes, please see additional infomation yes no

-on page 18.

-Learning need

-(e.g. dyslexia, dyscalculia)? yes

-A health condition (e.g. epilepsy,

-diabetes or other serious condition)? yes

-diabetes, or other serious condition)?
-Physical or sensory (e.g. visual, hearing or mobility impairment)?

-If you have further information about your disability or learning support need please specify below:

-Have you previously had exam access arrangements?

-yes no

-no

-no

-no

-ves

-We use this information to enable students to integrate well and fulfil their potential.
-We would welcome the opportunity to discuss in advance how we can help those requiring support.
+Support available to you Any information you provide will be strictest confidence. treated in the Do you have a disability and/or learning support need? yes no If you have ticked yes, please tick the boxes that apply to you in the following questions.
+Do you have an EHCP? yes no If yes, please see additional information on page 15 A learning need (e.g. dyslexia, dyscalculia)? yes no A health condition (e.g. epilepsy, diabetes, or other serious condition)? yes no Physical or sensory (e.g. visual, hearing or mobility impairment)? yes no If you have further information about y learning support need, please specify I bilit y or Have you previously had exam access arrangements? yes no We use this information to enable stude ents to in tegi rate well and fulfil their potential.
+We would welcome the opportunity to discuss in advance how we can help those requiring additional support.

-Please contact David Mumford, Head of School - The Island VI Form on 01983 522886 / viform@iwef.org.uk

-Parent/Carer details
+Parent/Carer details:

-Parent/Carer name (inc. title e.g. Mr/Mrs/Ms):
+Parent/Carer name (including title e.g. Mr/Mrs/Miss etc):

 Relationship to student:

 Parent/Carer email:

 Parent/Carer mobile:

 Parent/Carer signature:

 Date: